redecentralize/redecentralize-website/_posts/blog/2020-01-29-breaking-big-tech-open.md

 4. I’ll be less stressed trying to remember and contact people across different platforms with different passwords and accounts (e.g. now where this requires a Facebook event, email, tweets, WhatsApp group reminders and Mastodon, Diaspora and Scuttlebutt posts for siloed communities…)
 5. Alternative services, and their alternative business models and privacy policies become much more viable!
 Suddenly, a whole ecosystem of innovation and experimentation is possible which is out of reach for us today.
 (I’m not saying it will be easy.
 Finding sustainable funding and non-advertising-based business models will still be hard and will require more effort and systemic interventions, but this is a key ingredient).

-This last point, especially, would start shifting the power imbalance between Facebook and its users (and let’s face it, regulators) making Facebook more accountable and incentivising them to be responsive to user wants and needs.
+This last point, especially, would start shifting the power imbalance between Facebook and its users (and let’s face it, regulators), making Facebook more accountable and incentivising them to be responsive to user wants and needs.
 Right now Facebook acts as it pleases because it can — it knows its users have nowhere to go.
 As soon as people have meaningful choice, exploitation and abuse become much harder and more expensive to maintain.

 # So, how do we get there?
-In the first instance, regulating Facebook, Twitter and others to make them open up their APIs so that other services can read/write to facebook events, groups, messages etc. would be the first milestone.
+In the first instance, regulating Facebook, Twitter and others to make them open up their APIs so that other services can read/write to Facebook events, groups, messages etc. would be the first milestone.
 Yes, this isn’t trivial and there are questions to work out, but it can be done.

 Looking ahead, investing now in developing open standards for our social digital infrastructure is a must.
 Funders and governments should be supporting the work and adoption of open protocols and standards — working with open software and services to refine, test and use these standards and see how they work in practice over time.
 We’ll need governance mechanisms for evolving and investing our open digital infrastructure that includes diverse stakeholders and accounts for power imbalances between them.